mfornos/alaska/README.md

 ...
 ```

 If no parameter is specified, the service request will be sent for a service named 'default' and with 'dump' as subject value.
-So, this will trigger the execution of the 'dump.lua' script in the worker side.
+So, this request will trigger the execution of the 'dump.lua' script in the worker side.

 This is the content of the 'dump.lua' file located at the scripts directory of the worker: